nathanford/min-max-font-size/README.md

 Notes:
 * This is only for when using vw or vh units for font size.
-* Right now, only px is the only unit accepted for min and max-font-size
+* Right now, `px` is the only unit accepted for min and max-font-size.
+(Working on ems.)

 ## This script is a Stylefill